WalterKruger/SSE2-Complete/docs/operations/division.md

 ### AVX512-VBMI

 - `8-bit`: Significantly faster to utilize the "precomputed" method by using `_mm512_permutex2var_epi8` as a lookup table to obtain the magic number.
-Still need to overwrite division by one.
+Need to overwrite division by one.
 The LUT can be halved as a divisor with MSB set can be replaced with: `(n >= d)?
 1 : 0`.